Human rights in Mauritania: Prison and detention center conditions

 Nongovernmental organizations (NGOs) in 2011 continued to denounce overcrowding and long pretrial detention.
 The large number of pretrial detainees exacerbated prison overcrowding.
 The detainees were frequently housed with convicted and often dangerous prisoners.
 As of 19 October, according to Ministry of Justice statistics, the prison population totaled 1,695, of whom 861 were convicts and 834 were unconvicted detainees.
 On 23 May, authorities removed a reported 13-14 suspected terrorists awaiting trial from Nouakchott Central Prison to an undisclosed location to improve prison security and disrupt illicit activity.

 Because of poor security and dangerous prisoners sharing cells with less dangerous ones, prisoners lived in a climate of violence in 2011.
 Some had to pay bribes to other prisoners to avoid being brutalized and harassed.

-Of the 54 children in detention, 34 were in a segregated courtyard of the Nouakchott Central Prison at end of 2011 after a juvenile detention center in Beyla suffered structural damage.
+Of the 54 children in detention, 34 were in a segregated courtyard of the Nouakchott Central Prison at the end of 2011 after a juvenile detention center in Beyla suffered structural damage.
 Seventeen were being held in a detention center for the "reception and insertion" of youth in conflict with the law.
 The center's goal is to facilitate the social reintegration of children and youth.
-During the year officials released 30 children from this center and monitored their subsequent activities.
+During the year, officials released 30 children from this center and monitored their subsequent activities.

 Women and female minors under 18 years of age were housed together in a separate location from the men and male minors in 2011.
 Sexual violence reportedly occurred in the women's prison, which employed both male and female guards.
 Children of female prisoners remained with their mothers or were placed by the Ministry of Justice in the temporary custody of family members.

 Prisoners had access to visitors in 2011.
 The government permitted prison visits by NGOs, diplomats, and international human rights observers.
 The International Committee of the Red Cross had access to prisons and conducted multiple prison visits, including visits to terrorism suspects, in accordance with its standard modalities.
 There were reports that police did not inform family members or friends of the location and condition of detainees in a timely manner, preventing them from receiving adequate food.